 In the early 1950s, the city traded the south lot (on what would have been the south side of alignment for Beach Street) to the Eastman Kodak Company for a warehouse location, and Kodak constructed a building on the lot.
 The transfer of parkland to a private interest drew protests from many including the San Francisco Maritime Museum Association, the Aquatic Park Bocce Ball Association, and other local groups.
 The completion of the Kodak building left a roughly triangular-shaped open area north of Beach Street.
 Bocce ball enthusiasts continued using the west portion of the site, and cars were parked on the east end.
-49 (Figure 31)
+(Figure 31)

 In 1958, the city initiated planning for a new area for the bocce ball courts.
 As part of this effort, in 1960 the Aquatic Park Bocce Ball Association engaged San Francisco Architect George Quesada to prepare design schemes for the area.
 City funding for implementation of the court area was approved as part of the 1959-60 city park budget.
 In the plan, the bocce ball area is defined on the west by the retaining wall along Van Ness Avenue and by raised planting beds on the remaining three sides.
 Benches were located along the edges of the planters, and an overhead structure with concrete pylons sheltered two courts.
 The plan also showed a wood retaining wall with built-in benches located in the far southwest corner of the site.
-The overhead structure, courts, wood retaining wall, andraised planting begin the north side of the area were all built between 1960 and 1961.
-The mid-1970s, Lombardy poplar trees were planted along Beach Street, visually screening adjacent building andessentially defined gelocthe park.
-By 1994theroofonthe overhead structure was replaced, and a planting bed along the east side of the courts was added.
-The same placed building and a planting bed along the east side of the courts was added.
+The overhead structure, courts, wood retaining wall, and raised planting bed along the north side of the area were all built between 1960 and 1961.
+In the mid-1970s, Lombardy poplar trees were planted along Beach Street, visually screening adjacent building and essentially defining the edge of the park.
+By 1994 the roof on the overhead structure was replaced, and a planting bed along the east side of the courts was added.